Durango police drone with thermal camera locates suspect in 2-3 minutes

 Stay in touch!

-If you'd like to stay up to date with all the latest drone News, scoops, rumors, and reviews follow us on Twitter, Facebook, YouTube, Instagram, or… Subscribe to our daily drone news email below*
+If you’d like to stay up to date with all the latest drone news, scoops, rumors, and reviews follow us on Twitter, Facebook, YouTube, Instagram, or… Subscribe to our daily drone news email below*

 Get your Part 107 Certificate

-Pass the test and take to the skies with the Pilot Institute.
+Pass the Part 107 test and take to the skies with the Pilot Institute.
 We have helped thousands of people become airplane and commercial drone pilots.
 Our courses are designed by industry experts to help you pass FAA tests and achieve your dreams.

-Copyright © DroneXL.co 2023.
+Copyright © DroneXL.co 2025.
 All rights reserved.
 The content, images, and intellectual property on this website are protected by copyright law.
 Reproduction or distribution of any material without prior written permission from DroneXL.co is strictly prohibited.
-For permissions and inquiries, please contact us here.
+For permissions and inquiries, please contact us first.
+DroneXL.co is a proud partner of the Drone Advocacy Alliance.
+Be sure to check out DroneXL's sister site, EVXL.co, for all the latest news on electric vehicles.

 FTC: DroneXL.co is an Amazon Associate and uses affiliate links that can generate income from qualifying purchases.
 We do not sell, share, rent out, or spam your email.